 Several are natural disasters.
 A few are man-made disasters.

 Despite advantages in technology, there is no reliable and cost-effective system [yet] to predict and/or prevent disasters.

 There are general predictions like “the coming of Doom’s Day”.

 Some are serious about “nuclear wars” (and similar scenarios of “Apocalypse”) and spend exorbitant money to order or build underground hideouts in remote places and also extensive “evacuation plans”.

-- There are some predictions based on historical data.
+There are some predictions based on past data.

 e.g. “The next big earthquake is due.
 You should take extra care since you are living on a fault line.”